-India could be behind killing of Canadian Sikh - Trudeau
+India may be linked to Canadian Sikh leader's death - Trudeau

 Mr Trudeau said Canada has expressed its concerns about Mr Nijjar's death to high level security and intelligence agencies in India.

-He also raised it US President Joe Biden and UK Prime Minister Rishi Sunak.
+He also raised it with US President Joe Biden and UK Prime Minister Rishi Sunak.

 "I continue to ask with a great deal of firmness that the government of India cooperate with Canada to shed light on this situation," he said.